 The aim of the study was to establish the baseline conditions for the biological and archaeological aspects of Phase II and to provide appropriate management measures, as well as a monitoring plan.
 It included undertaking the following tasks:

 The Phase II main components include the construction of a concrete-faced rockfill dam at Polihali and a gravity tunnel that will connect Polihali Reservoir to the Katse Reservoir.
-Phase II also includes the construction and establishment of associated infrastructure without which the main components (dam and tunnel) could not be built, i.e. the construction of access roads, bridges, bulk utilities (power, water supplies, wastewater treatment and communications), establishment of quarries and borrow pits, site camps, laydown areas, spoil areas, project housing and site offices.
+Phase II also includes the construction and establishment of associated infrastructure, without which the main components (dam and tunnel) could not be built.
+This includes construction of access roads, bridges, bulk utilities (power, water supplies, wastewater treatment and communications), establishment of quarries and borrow pits, site camps, laydown areas, spoil areas, project housing and site offices.

-In addition to the baseline studies and ESIAs, LHDA intends to implement a number of long-term environmental and social action plans under Phase II including an Integrated Catchment Management Plan, a Cultural Heritage Plan, Resettlement Action Plans, Social Development Plan, Biodiversity Management Plan, Livelihood Restoration Plan, Public Health Action Plan, etc. While some of these plans have already commenced, e.g. Resettlement Action Plans, Cultural Heritage Plan and Integrated Catchment Management Plan, others are still in the initial planning phases.
+In addition to the baseline studies and ESIAs, LHDA intends to implement a number of long-term environmental and social action plans under Phase II including an Integrated Catchment Management Plan, a Cultural Heritage Plan, Resettlement Action Plans, Social Development Plan, Biodiversity Management Plan, Livelihood Restoration Plan, Public Health Action Plan, etc. Implementation of these plans has commenced.

 A Public Health Baseline Study (PHBS) was commissioned in February 2014 and was concluded in June 2016.
 The study was based on a 20% sample of the households which were enumerated in the Socio-Economic Baseline Study (SEBS).
 The PHBS was intended to provide comprehensive information on the state of health of the population residing in the project area.